emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-3-15-MOPTA 2020 Case Competition Vehicle Fleet Sizing Positioning and Routing.md

 |:--:|
 | *Figure 2: Daily total demand* |

-For each demand point, a delivery time window exists which is between 8am and 4pm.
+For each demand point, a delivery time window exists between 8am and 4pm.

 ### Depots